git719/tips/plan.md

 Ideas captured for future discussion.
 Each entry uses an `IE<N>:` prefix (sequential N) for stable references.
 An IE is either a pre-rubric idea or a pointer to a drafted AC stub (shape (b)).
 Remove entries when the underlying idea is closed — rejected, retired, or (for AC pointers) the pointed-to AC has shipped.
 Promotion path: shape (a) IE → discussion → objective-fit rubric → AC drafted (IE converts to shape (b) pointer, same `IE<N>` number) → AC ships (IE removed).
 Governance and director-originated ACs originate separately and do not pass through this section.

-- IE31: Director-run history rewrite that scrubs the private home-folder name from every commit and tag, with the Operator preparing the replace-text list.
-Separate task after the release that added the home-folder detector.